WintonCentre/rise-dashboard/README.md

 You only need to host the `public/` folder on your servers or on a platforms like [Netlify](https://www.netlify.com/) or [surge.sh](https://surge.sh/).

+# Future developments needed

+Improving mobile layout is a key area for future developers of the project to take into account.
+The necessary building blocks are already in the code like `react-bootstrap`, but the way the `views` are currently structured doesn't make for the best experience on mobile.

 # License